39 Relationship Secrets from Married Celebrities

 's cover stories.
 "I want so much for him to be happy, and he wants me to be happy.
 That's a big part of my day, thinking, 'Is he happy?'
 And for him, 'Is she happy?'"

 Beyoncé and Jay-Z

-How do Queen Bey and her hip hop mogul hubby make it work?
-"We were friends first, for a year and a half before we went on any date," Beyoncé shared during an interview with Oprah, "and that foundation is so important in a relationship."
+How do Beyoncé and her hip hop mogul Jay-Z make it work?
+"We were friends first, for a year-and-a-half before we went on any date," Beyoncé shared during an interview with Oprah, "and that foundation is so important in a relationship."

 Neil Patrick Harris and David Burtka

 Of what he's learned in his years of dating and marriage to David Burtka, Neil Patrick Harris shared with Entertainment Tonight

 : "If you are too rigid about what your expectations are and then suddenly it changes, then you have more reason to want to look elsewhere for stuff.
 In our relationship, communication is super important.
 Good friends of ours said, 'You need to talk it out,' and if that means raising your voice, you need to raise your voice.
 Know what you're talking about.
 Know where you're standing as opposed to letting stuff build up, I guess."